How to Make Your Holiday Home More Accessible

 Most of these changes can be made so they have a minimal or no impact on the aesthetic inside your holiday home.
 Think creatively and your beautiful place can still be enjoyed by you and a much wider variety of people than before you modified it.
 If you are letting, making it easy for your guests and their carers could mean you reap the rewards in great reviews, valuable repeat customers and happy holiday makers.

 This is a marketing article from My Holiday Home Insurance, a specialist leisure insurance company with a successful track record of more than 16 years.
-We provide insurance for holiday homes, holiday lodges, leisure homes and leisure lodges.
-Our team of experienced advisers are always happy to help, so for more information regarding your insurance needs, call our Northampton office on freephone 0800 988 0890.
-To stay up to date about topics like this please like and follow us on Facebook, LinkedIn and Twitter.
+We provide insurance for holiday homes, leisure homes, holiday lodges and static caravans.
+Our team of experienced advisers are always happy to help, so for more information call our Northampton office on freephone 0800 988 0890.